Buyer beware, or rather, advertiser beware.

 Once you’ve found your niche buyer personas, name them.
 These names can be used to filter newsletter lists and Google Ads ad groups.

 Using these buyer personas, you can now create a custom ad or newsletter copy.
-You can strategically target new SEO keyword campaigns.
+You can strategically target new SEO keyword campaigns (think a software company or marketing agency crafting content around business phone services because your personas also have an interest in that topic).
 It’s amazing what happens when you understand exactly who you are marketing to.
 It helps you save ad spend, increase newsletter open rates, and generate more leads from SEO.
 The power of intelligent buyer persona creation has no ceiling.